The commercial fishing industry catches fish in the following ways:

 Fish first feel pain when the hook pierces their mouth and they are reeled in.
 They gasp, writhe, flap their gills, and struggle when caught.
 Most fish that produce sound vocalize when they are held, prodded, or chased.
 They cry out in pain and fear.
-Experiments show that fish learn to avoid pain, even depriving themselves of food for extended periods of time in order to do so.
+Experiments show that fish learn to avoid pain, even depriving themselves of d for extended periods of time in order to do so.

 Catch and Release

 Hooking a fish is a cruel and unnecessary activity.
 Fish begin to suffocate as soon as they are removed from their environment.
 Their blood coagulates, their gills often bleed and collapse, and their swim bladder may also rupture due to the pressure change.
 Fish may die from the stress of being caught, or they may be so weakened by the experience that they easily fall prey to predators.
 More specifically, the fish’s struggle to survive may cause a buildup of lactic acid in their muscles, causing stiffness and soreness and thus hampering the animal’s ability to survive.
 This damage may also include oxygen depletion, the loss of their protective outer coating, and damage to their delicate fins and mouth.
 Many fish caught in catch-and-release fishing tournaments die later as a result of their injuries, especially in hot weather when water oxygen levels are low.